 - After India achieved independence and was partitioned into India and Pakistan, the latter inherited the same borders with Afghanistan.

-Learn more about the Saur Revolution, one of the most defining moments of the history of Afghanistan, by visiting the linked article.
+Learn more about the Saur Revolution, (Took place on April 27, 1978) one of the most defining moments of the history of Afghanistan, by visiting the linked article.

 Present status of the Durand Line